5 Facts about Aujeszky's disease

 What are the symptoms in dogs?

-After an infection, it very quickly comes to a Inflammation of the brain and spinal cord, causing severe damage to the nervous system as well.
+After an infection, it quickly comes to a Inflammation of the brain and spinal cord, causing severe damage to the nervous system as well.

 The most obvious sign of infection is the intense itching.
 The affected dog scratches or gnaws on the itchy areas so violently that it becomes very severe tissue injuries comes.
 The itching starts at the head area, especially at the ears and spreads to the whole body.